leagomaredi2-sketch/Research-Assignment/README.md

 # Research-Assignment
-This is introductory assignment to data science
+This is introductory theory assignment to data science